atsushieno/aap-juce/README.md

 You need a host app and a plugin to try at least one plugin via one host.

-THe host can be either `aaphostsample` in android-audio-plugin-framework repo, or `AudioPluginHost` in aap-juce-plugin-host repo (which is JUCE AudioPluginHost with AAP support).
+The host can be either `aaphostsample` in android-audio-plugin-framework repo, or `AudioPluginHost` in aap-juce-plugin-host repo (which is JUCE AudioPluginHost with AAP support).

 The plugin can be either `aapbarebonepluginsample` in android-audio-plugin-framework repo (more stable), or plugins like `apps/andes` in aap-juce-ports repo (less stable).

 Once you run `make` then those apps are built.
-JUCE Android apps are built under `Build/Android/app/build/outputs/` in each app directory.
+JUCE Android apps are built under `Builds/Android/app/build/outputs/` in each app directory.
-Though we typically use Android Studio and open `Build/Android` and then run or debug there, once top-level `make` ran successfully.
+Though we typically use Android Studio and open `Builds/Android` and then run or debug there, once top-level `make` ran successfully.

+(For those projects that does not use Projucer, there is no `Builds/Android` path part.)

 ## How can we bring in our own apps and/or plugins?

 Conceptually, there are only a few steps:

 - Make sure that your JUCE app builds on Android (no AAP required)
-- add androidaudioplugin.aar as a dependency
+- add `androidaudioplugin.aar` as a dependency
 - add `juceaap_audio_plugin_client` or `juceaap_audio_plugin_processors` module depending on whether your app is a plugin or a host.
   - add include and lib paths to your project `.jucer` to make it possible.
 - add required service description in AndroidManifest.xml (most likely doable via Projucer).